gumberss/FinanceControlinatorDocs/Features/Purchase Listinator/Shared Lists/Shared Lists ADR.md

 If other complex relationships need to be established in the future in the shopping cart module, it would be advisable to consider incorporating another database for their management, as Redis may not be the ideal choice for handling such complexities.
 The reason for this lies in Redis's design as an in-memory key-value database, which excels in fast data retrieval for simple key-value pairs but may encounter limitations when dealing with complex relationships and advanced querying capabilities.

-The shopping cart module is responsible to provide the list at the moment of the first active cart was created, as well as the events that happen since there.
+The shopping cart module is responsible to provide the list at the moment the first active cart was created, as well as the events that happen since there.

 The shopping module is responsible to create the shopping state with the events and the list provided by the shopping cart module, as well as, managing each shopping session separately, informing when the session was opened and closed.

-The events received by the shopping cart from the webapi don't have idempotency because the property "moment" is provided by the server.
+The events received by the shopping cart from the Webapi don't have idempotency because the property "moment" is provided by the server.
 This property wasn't got from the mobile app because each mobile app can provide a different date.
 Managing it can be complex.

 ## Final Architecture